manojkumar1119/ENPM690/final/Readme.md

 - Simulates 25 episodes, moving dynamic obstacles randomly
 - Visualizes in Pygame and saves frames as `output.mp4`

-**Outputs**:
-- Plots for total rewards, steps per episode, and a bar chart of steps per goal
 ## Demo Video

 [Watch the Demo Video](./output(2).mp4)